papistan/Scoutr/README.md

 ## The Tech

-Scoutr is a decoupled application that uses React Native on the front end, and Rails 5 no the back end.
-The back end is deployed to Heroku and serves data to our front end but is also ready to be developed as a Rails web app.
+Scoutr is a decoupled application that uses React Native on the front-end, and Rails 5 on the back-end.

+The back-end is deployed to Heroku to serve data by managing relevant content in a PostgreSQL database and handling Yelp API calls, but it is also ready to be developed as an independent Rails web app.
 The user authentication is handled by Firebase as we have future plans to utilize its OAuth features.

+The React Native front-end is